mjarkk/go-git-http-credentials-helper/README.md

 > Why so menny functions to inplement this?
 Most things are the result of security measures to check if it's really your program that is asking for someones password.

+## Known issues:
+- The credential manager on windows can break this if the popup is closed by the user.
+As user the best thing to do in that case is to remove the credential manager from git: `git config --system --unset credential.helper`
+- This does not work with the `go run ...`